 In this post, I’m going to share three things we discovered by spending time with this little dog as it specifically relates to our lifestyle.

-The ongiong guilt of looking after a pet dog
+The ongoing guilt of looking after a pet dog

-Eventually we started to figure out what the boundaries were.
-Both from the pets perspective and for ours.
-It’s basically a process of setting expectations between the two parties.
-Sounds like any relationship doesn’t it?
+Eventually, we started to figure out what the boundaries were.
+Both from the pet’s perspective and for ours.
+It’s a process of setting expectations between the two parties.
+It sounds like any relationship doesn’t it?